 Graduate of Radcliffe College and has served on their board.
 Currently she is serving as the president of Silbanc Properties, a real estate investment company.
 Janine previously served as Director of the investment firms Shepherd Management Corporation and Windrove Service Corporation and currently serves on the boards of numerous organizations including Freer and Sackler Galleries (Smithsonian), Charleston Library Society, American Friends of Shanghai Museum, and the Master Drawings Association of the Morgan Library.

 Lindsay graduated from UNC with a degree in Education and obtained a graduate degree from University of Pennsylvania in Physical Therapy.
-For 25 years she practiced in hospitals as well as on the adjunct faculty of University of Maryland School of Physical Therapy.
+For 25 years she practiced in hospitals as well as adjunct faculty member of University of Maryland School of Physical Therapy.
 Currently she is an active member of Garden Club of America (GCA) Cherokee Garden Club in Atlanta, Georgia and is a corresponding member of the GCA St. Georges Garden Club in Baltimore, Maryland and of the GCA Albemarle Garden Club in Charlottesville, Virginia.
-Having just served two years as Chairman of the GCA National Affairs and Legislation Committee (NAL), she is presently a member of the GCA Board of Associates.
-In addition to her roles in GCA, she is a past board member of Park Pride Atlanta and is a current member of the Board of Advisors of M.C.
+Having served two years as Chairman of the GCA National Affairs and Legislation Committee (NAL), she is presently a member of the GCA Board of Associates.
+In addition to her roles in GCA, she is a past board member of Park Pride Atlanta, a current member of the Board of Advisors of M.C.
 Carlos Museum of Emory University, and an executive Board member of Martha Jefferson Hospital Foundation in Virginia.
 Lindsay is a passionate advocate for positive action on current environmental issues.
 Conservation advocacy on the national and local levels is her personal mission and interest.

 Clark Mitchell (New York, NY)